Spreadsheet: Multi-dimensional spreadsheets

-not just table columns, but also matrix operators.

 Logical spreadsheets

 Spreadsheets that have a formula language based upon logical expressions, rather than arithmetic expressions are known as logical spreadsheets.
 Such spreadsheets can be used to reason deductively about their cell values.

 Programming issues

 Just as the early programming languages were designed to generate spreadsheet printouts, programming techniques themselves have evolved to process tables (also known as spreadsheets or matrices) of data more efficiently in the computer itself.

 End-user development

 Spreadsheets are a popular end-user development tool.
 EUD denotes activities or techniques in which people who are not professional developers create automated behavior and complex data objects without significant knowledge of a programming language.
 Many people find it easier to perform calculations in spreadsheets than by writing the equivalent sequential program.
 This is due to several traits of spreadsheets.